 Currently, Luis Gomez-Imbert is quite active teaching and using technology both at Florida International University and also with his private language project: Babelia and a video recording project of new music written for double bass projected to be launched Fall 2018.

-The Babelia language project in partnership with Aisha Linke and a great team of developers will launch during the Spring 2019.
+The Babelia language project in partnership with Aisha Linke and a great team of developers will launch during Summer of 2019.
 It is a very ambitious interactive project designed to teach German, French, Italian, Spanish and English to language learner throughout the world with the use of technology and animation.

 Videoclip 1st movement from the Sonata in three movements by Mauricio Rodriguez.